ZedTT/ReStyle/README.md

-We have "ReStyle-Frontend" and "ReStyle-Backend" directories and you need to install all the dependencies for both of the directories seperately.
+We have both "ReStyle-Frontend" and "ReStyle-Backend" directories and you will need to install all the dependencies for both of the directories seperately.

 ##### Back-end